working with an accountant for small business

 Key Differences Between Bookkeepers and Tax Accountants

-While both bookkeepers and tax accountants work with your finances, their responsibilities are quite different.
-Bookkeepers are operational—they deal with the daily financial activity of your business.
-Tax accountants are strategic—they step in at key moments to guide big decisions and ensure compliance with tax laws.
+Whilst both bookkeepers and tax accountants are engaged to work with your finances and reporting, their roles are very different.
+Bookkeepers are engaged to deal with the day-to-day running of your business in an operational capacity.
+Tax accountants, however, are engaged to step in at a higher level less frequently.
+They are called upon in a strategic capacity to guide big decisions and to ensure compliance with taxation laws.

 Bookkeeper vs Tax Accountant Summary